LostSputnik/multi-camera-feed-processing-microservices/readme.md

 > For changes, see commit '1c31883: added redis'

 We have redis in a docker container.
 It has a volume associated with it to store the frames.
 The config variable allows us to namespace different services, and also for future expansion in the env section.
 Other than that, i have enabled snapshots every 60 seconds for persistance.

+### Store and Retrieve from Redis
+The commits are there for the changes.
+Mainly, the frame-store service encodes the frame into a string, and the key has metadata info for the frames. since the metedata is already in the key, we just need to store the frame. the frame-process service retrives this frame from the redis volume and decodes it.